top of page

 I spent the next day in our family's plush rocking chair reading page after page about the March sisters.

-I always wondered what having sisters would be like and Little Women spoke to that part of my curiosity.
 The day-to-day conversations, happenings, challenges and happiness of the March sisters have appealed to decades of girls and continue to draw in fans!

 Years later, it's the history that holds me to the pages of Little Women.

-Back when I was a young girl, I think it was the whole sisters thing that kept me turning the pages.
+Back when I was a young girl, I think it was the whole sisters thing that kept me turning the pages!

 Now, I'll confess that I was not a super fan of Little Women as a kid, and even as an adult it has taken me a bit of time to really come around.